 We are committed to having a helmet for every kid on a bicycle.
 Every year, we partner with Bicycle Way of Life (BWL) to give away helmets as part of our Brain Bucket Brigade.
 Many thanks to Max Friday from BWL for helping with the helmet giveaway at Willamette High School.

 In the years since I was a kid, the importance of bicycle helmet safety has become common knowledge.
 Unfortunately, many bicycle injuries still occur today when kids don’t wear helmets.
-I realize that good helmet ownership is sometimes financially out of reach for some families, so our law firm teamed up with a local area middle school to start the Brain Bucket Brigade.
+I realized that good helmet ownership is sometimes financially out of reach for some families, so our law firm teamed up with a local bike shop to start the Brain Bucket Brigade.
 This program provides bike helmets to kids who might otherwise be unable to afford such a basic safety necessity.

 But having a helmet is only half the battle.
 Whenever I ride, I notice a number of people not wearing helmets, especially children and teenagers.
 Helmet designs and technology have dramatically improved over the years and have prevented a large number of brain injuries as the result.
 A bicycle helmet, when worn properly, is the single most effective piece of equipment to reduce head injury in the event of a crash.
 The next step for our Brain Bucket Brigade is getting kids and parents to make wearing helmets a priority.